 - Shared Keystone Condo – $100/night x 3

 Hotel options in the Keystone/Breckenridge area are very limited.
-Fortunately, Brooke’s sister and her family were already planning a visit to Keystone.
+Fortunately, my sister-in-law and her family were already planning a visit to Keystone.
 They booked a condo and graciously allowed us to crash with them and share the cost.
 During our initial search, we considered AirBNB options, which generally start around $100/night.
 We also looked at the Holiday Inn Frisco-Breckenridge, but 35,000 points/night seemed high.
 If you have a lot of IHG points, this could be a good option.

 - Staybridge Suites Denver Airport – 15,000 IHG points/night x 1